1. We're local.

 You can choose to make a gift to benefit local nonprofits now and we can help you decide where your contribution will do the most good.
 Donors can create charitable funds at the Foundation and recommend grants that support the issues and groups they care about.
 Or, you can rely on us to make grants that reflect your particular interests.

 8. We're stewards of your legacy.

 Like your personal savings, our endowment funds grow.
 In the year 2000, we had one endowed fund, valued at $200,000.
-By the end of 2013, we had 22 endowment funds with a total value of over $8.5 million.
-Endowed funds represent approximately 98% of the total net assets held under management at the Foundation.
+By late 2018, we had 28 endowment funds with a total value of almost $8.4 million.
+Endowed funds represent approximately 92% of the total net assets held under management at the Foundation.
 As these permanent funds grow, the Foundation has greater resources to make a significant contribution to the community in perpetuity.